chirpley/docs/docs/source/asbrand.rst

 At the bottom you can Accept the deal, decline the deal or change the content.
 When a brand decides to change the content, any changes made to the content need be accepted by the influencer first after which the brand has the final saying.

-When both parties agree on the content the deal is set and will be scheduled for publication.
+When both parties agree on the content, the deal is set and will be scheduled for publication.